This case study documents how I designed a fashion marketplace around real fan behavior, not new search mechanics.

 We tested with Gen Z K-pop fans, and listened.
 Closely.

+These two personas revealed one clear insight: Not all users shop the same way - but both expect the product to understand their intent.
 Our hypothesis was simple: If we designed a visual-first experience, both vibe-driven browsers and brand-driven hunterscould find what they love - in their own way.

 Persona 1